Dan West (musician): Other Collaborations

+In 1997, West served as bassist and producer on a self-titled five-song EP by The Julies, a project created by Los Angeles singer-songwriter Julie.
+In Punk Globe magazine, Julie described West as "the best multi-talented musician I've worked with."

+In 1998, West toured the U.S. and Canada with El Vez (the Mexican Elvis) and played piano and keyboards on El Vez's album, "Boxing with God" (2000) released by Sympathy for the Record Industry record label.

-In 2018 West turned his attention to producing and arranging, producing albums for Azalia Snail (Neon Resistance, Silber Records, 2018), the debut album from LA group Frieda’s Roses (Jessica Triangle, Mika Records, 2019) and You, Me & This Fucking Guy from Garden Variety Fuckers (Dromedary Records 2020).
+In 2018, West turned his attention to producing and arranging, producing albums for Azalia Snail (Neon Resistance, Silber Records, 2018), the debut album from LA group Frieda’s Roses (Jessica Triangle, Mika Records, 2019) and Garden Variety Fuckers for John S. Hall's band You, Me & This Fuckin' Guy (Dromedary Records 2020).
 The album features King Missile’s John S. Hall in the role of This Fucking Guy, an observant and disgruntled character that uses the work ‘fuck’ to accentuate most every thought and feeling that enters his mind.
 Azalia Snail cowrote the music with West and performed Omnichord and percussion on the album.

-West produced several singles for Mystery Rose including her single "Sunset Boulevard."
-Both Mystery Rose and Lexx And The Roadzies (another of Dan’s production projects) have been featured on DJ Rodney Bingenheimer’s The Rodney Bingenheimer Show (Little Steven’s Underground Garage on SiriusXM).